tomdyson/beatmap-eleventy/README.md

 npx eleventy
 ```

-Or build automatically when a template changes:
+Or serve and build automatically when a template changes:
 ```
-npx eleventy --watch
+npx eleventy --serve
 ```

 Or in debug mode:
 ```
 DEBUG=* npx eleventy
 ```

-## Bug reports, feature requests, etc

-This is an ongoing project and I welcome contributions.
-Feel free to submit a PR.

-If you need any help with setting up Netlify CMS, you can reach out to the Netlify team in the [Netlify CMS Gitter](https://gitter.im/netlify/netlifycms).